ChromiumOS-Guy/SuperPatcherGSI/README.md

 ONLY 64-bit linux & windows

-if your phones display won't wake up when pressing power button but the rest of the phone is functional, its a brightness problem if you put your phone on the lowest brightness the backlight won't turn on so just don't do it (or make a android service which sets the display brightness to 10 if its below that everytime the phone "wakes" from sleep)

 ### Windows (64-bit)
 ```powershell
 python .\SuperPatcherGSI.py -i super.img (input) -o super.new.img (output) -g lineageOS.img (GSI) -s 2 (device slots)